-There are many factors to consider for eligibility but we generally offer the gastric sleeve procedure to those with a minimum body mass index (BMI) of 35.
+There are many factors to consider for eligibility but we generally offer the sleeve gastrectomy procedure to those with a minimum body mass index (BMI) of 35.

 The eligibility criteria that apply in private healthcare are a little different than those that apply in the NHS.

-The reason is that the NHS eligibility criteria that is set by NICE (the National Institute for health and Clinical Excellence) has to balance the public health benefit with what the state can afford.
+The reason is that the NHS eligibility criteria that are set by NICE (the National Institute for Health and Clinical Excellence) have to balance the public health benefit with what the state can afford.

-In the private sector we are not faced with the same price restraints as patients are paying for their own procedure.
-This means that we can take decisions based purely on the available scientific data.
-For that reason we will generally consider patients with lower BMI than would be the case for the NHS.
+In the private sector, we are not faced with the same price restraints as patients are paying for their procedures.
+This means that we can make decisions based purely on the available scientific data.
+For that reason, we will generally consider patients with lower BMI than would be the case for the NHS.

-The NICE guidelines state that patients will be eligible for weight loss surgery if they have a BMI above 40 or above 35 with at last one major co-morbidity.
-In addition patients will ned to follow and ‘pass’ a 6 – 12 month weight loss programme before they will be considered eligible for surgery.
+The NICE guidelines state that patients will be eligible for bariatric surgery if they have a BMI above 40 or above 35 with at least one major co-morbidity.
+In addition, patients will need to follow and ‘pass’ a 6 – 12 month weight loss programme before they will be considered eligible for surgery.
 There will then usually be a waiting list.